Getting a Refund of Medicare and Social Security Taxes

 This information is only for individuals in F-1 and J-1 status who are considered nonresident aliens for tax purposes.
 J-2 visa holders with work authorization are subject to Social Security and Medicare withholding.

-You are NOT subject to Social Security and Medicare tax withholding on your wages if:
+You are not subject to Social Security and Medicare tax withholding on your wages if:

 • you have on campus employment, or